-One way to Partition a USB Flash Drive from Windows XP and mark it active "bootable".
-Windows detects Flash Drives as "Removable Disks" and flash drives are typically shipped formatted as a "Super Floppy" (USB-FDD without a partition table) .
+How can I partition a USB flash drive from Windows and mark it active "bootable".
+Windows detects many flash drives as "Removable Disks" and flash drives are often shipped formatted as a "Super Floppy" (USB-FDD without a partition table) .
 The Windows built in format utility cannot create a partition table on Removable Disks.
-Furthermore, the diskpart utility in Windows XP will not allow you to partition Removable Media, although diskpart does work for partitioning a Flash Drive from Windows Vista/7.
+Furthermore, the diskpart utility in Windows XP will not allow you to partition removable media.

-To address the inability to Partition a Flash Drive in Windows XP, you need to use a third party low level partitioning tool such as BOOTICE, created by Pauly.
-BOOTICE Home Page
+To address the inability to partition a flash drive in Windows XP, you need to use a third party low level partitioning tool such as BOOTICE, created by Pauly.

-Note: I partition my flash drives as USB-HDD (with a partition table), simply because my computers support booting from Flash Drives formatted to be seen as a USB Hard Disk.
+Note: I partition my flash drives as USB-HDD (with a partition table), simply because my older computers support booting from USB flash drives formatted to be seen as a USB Hard Disk.

-One way to Partition a Flash Drive from Windows
+How to Partition a USB Flash Drive from Windows

-You should now have an active "bootable" USB-HDD Fat32 formatted Flash Drive, containing a partition table with a single partition.
-You should be able to Boot It as a Hard Drive.
+That's all there is to it.
+If all went well, you should now have an active USB-HDD bootable USB flash drive.
+Fat32 formatted with a partition table containing a single partition.
+You should also be able to Boot It as a USB Hard Drive.